 Cartoons are an important part of an open debate, of questioning both old ideas and introducing new ones.
 Yet, more than any other form of journalism, cartoons are feeling the strain of the shrinking space for freedom of expression.

 To encourage cartoonists to continue their essential task, we have launched the European Cartoon Award, worth €10,000.
-For cartoons that analyse and reflect upon current affairs and events in Europe or concerning Europe, and thus inspire public debate.

 The cartoons need to be accompanied by a description in English (250 words maximum), explaining the theme of the cartoon(s), together with an assessment of its impact and reception.
 If you need assistance with writing this in English, please reach out to us at info[at]europeanpressprize.com.